Our Mission: Cleaning the Oceans, One Net at a Time

-The Ghost Gear Problem
+The Problem

 Ghost fishing gear has been a long-standing issue but has only gained public attention recently.
 It’s an unfortunate reality of fishing that nets, pots, and lines sometimes get lost.
-This lost gear continues to catch marine life, creating a harmful cycle in the marine ecosystem.
+Animals are needlessly trapped and killed by ghost gear, perpetuating a vicious cycle where the caught animals attract even more marine life.

 What We Do